 A study of gross human anatomy utilizing charts, three dimensional models, computer simulations, and dissection of mammalian animals.
 The course will discuss regional and surface anatomy to establish the relationships of the various organ systems of the body.
+Additional fee required.
 Prerequisites: BIOL1400 or BIOL2100.
 Goal 1A